SD2E/api-user-guide/docs/create_application_01.md

 tagline: Clone an example app
 ---

-Here, we will take the first steps in developing our own app.
-It is assumed that you already have an app in mind (i.e. a program that you would like to run), and you have an idea of how you would like to run it (i.e. what are the inputs and outputs, what flags might be used, etc.).
+Here, we will take the first steps in developing our own Agave app.
+It is assumed that you already have an executable in mind (i.e. a program that you would like to run), and you have an idea of how you would like to run it (i.e. what are the inputs and outputs, what flags might be used, etc.).

 <br>
 #### Develop an app by example

+*Prerequisite: `git` should be installed on your local machine*

 On the [SD2E github pages](https://github.com/SD2E/reactors-etl),
 you will find examples of several apps that have already